 Art and Craft

 Gond art originates in the Gondwana region of Madhya Pradesh in which the role of the canvas is often played by walls and doors.
 Pithora paintings have bright colors and animated figures often reflect the joyful sentiments of the tribe and the artists.
-Undoubtedly then, these mark the beginning of an auspicious occasion like a wedding, festivals, and childbirth.
-Other popular arts of Madhya Pradesh are Marble Art of Bhedaghat, Nandna Print, Batik print, Bagh printing, Maheshwari saris weaving and Durrie weaving.
+Undoubtedly then, these mark the beginning of auspicious occasions like a wedding, festivals, and childbirth.
+Other popular arts of Madhya Pradesh are Marble Art of Bhedaghat, Nandna Print, Batik print, Bagh printing, Maheshwari saris weaving, and Durrie weaving.